Quick Summary:

 When choosing design patterns for your microservices in Azure, explore the following alternatives:

-🔸 Ambassador: Manages tasks related to clients, including routing, Azure microservices monitoring, and logging.
+• Ambassador: Manages client-related tasks, including routing, Azure microservices monitoring, and logging.

-🔸 Gateway Aggregation, Offloading, or Routing: Consolidates requests across various services into one, delegates common functions to a gateway, or establishes a unified endpoint for multiple services.
+• Gateway Aggregation, Offloading, or Routing: Consolidates requests across various services into one, delegates standard functions to a gateway, or establishes a unified endpoint for multiple services.

 Step 5: Operate In Production.

-Operating in production involves implementing monitoring and logging to keep an eye on how well services are running.
+Operating in production involves implementing monitoring and logging to monitor service performance.
 Automated testing and deployment through CI/CD pipelines are used for efficiency.
-Service discovery helps in dynamically registering and locating services.
-Additionally, resilience aspects, such as using circuit breakers and retries, are considered for better tolerance against faults.
+Service discovery helps dynamically register and locate services.
+Additionally, resilience aspects, such as using circuit breakers and retries, are considered for better fault tolerance.

 Ready to break free from the limitations of monolithic architecture?